chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 #### Interval Censored Data Model

 The data used in this study not only have right censoring, they are interval censored.
 We know the interval during when an event took place, but we do not know the particular time of the event.
 Unfortunately, the well-developed and supported function coxph() from the survival package does not handle interval censoring.
 I searched for a different R package capable of handling interval censoring and found the icenreg package.
-There is some documentation for this package, however, it is considerably less developed than function in the suvival package.
+There is some documentation for this package, however, it is considerably less developed than functions in the suvival package.

 We'll follow the same model development approach as in the last specification.
 We'll try to develop a complex model using training data and then apply this model to test data.

 Using this method does not require the assumption that the subject enters the study midway through the previous wave.
 It only depends on the interval itself.
-I suspect this is related to the fact that Cox models do not require the time of occurance, only the order in which events took place.

 ``` r
 IC_Mod1 <- ic_sp(Surv(lower, upper, type = "interval2") ~ NTT + NTS, model = "ph",